BrianHicks/bytes.zone/drafts/reusable-phantom-id-types.md

 - To get IDs in the records themselves (as opposed to just in `Dict`s or whatever) you have to do a (small) type trick.

 So would I do this again?
-As usual, *maybe*!
+It's a big maybe!

 I think I would avoid using this in a project where I didn't have a high confidence that my fellow programmers knew the intent of the module.
 That means that I wouldn't to publish a package using this, or contribute code to a high-traffic open source repo using this pattern.
-But on my team, in private code, or in small apps that I build for myself, I'll definitely be coming back to this!
+But on my work team in private code, or in small apps that I build for myself, I'll definitely be coming back to this!